kavyagupta/kavyagupta.github.io/_pages/about.md

 I completed my M.Tech in Electronics and Communication Engineering with specialization in Communication and Signal Processing from **IIIT-Delhi** and was a member of SALSA Research Lab (Batch 2014-2016).
 I did my master's thesis on Regularized Autoencoders under the guidance of [Dr. Angshul Majumdar](https://www.iiitd.edu.in/~angshul/).
 I also worked on compressive sensing and collaborative filtering.

 ## Research Interests
+- Society-Centered AI, Robust and Interpretable AI

+- Causality-driven Decision-Making

+- Multi-objective Optimization

 - Formal guarantees of robustness of neural networks

-- Robustness of large vision and language models

-- AI and Safety

-- Computer Vision

-- Multi-objective Optimization